UCHI-DB-COURSES/rust-primer/module_6/README.md

     -   Hint: you’ll have to go carefully through the above function and follow through on the different paths it can take to answer this question.
     -   Options: value operations, set operations, query operations, select operations

-4. Of the above broad type (answer to Q3), what are all the operators crusty supports?
+4. Of the above broad type (answer to Q3), what are all the operators (in a relational algebra sense) that crusty supports?
 This should be clear if you follow the path of functions that led you to the Q3 answer.

 5. Find and look at the rust file associated with a scan (yes, we’re not telling you where it is on purpose).
 Try to figure out how it interfaces with the